-- Work Health and Safety content: As outlined in the Insurance Reader's Guide, if an incident results in the death or serious injury of a Participant, the Supervisor must immediately notify the work health and safety regulator of the incident in accordance with laws of the relevant state or territory. - The Trial Provider must notify, as outlined in the Insurance Reader's Guide, within 24 hours, and as soon as possible, of any incident and/or near miss that occurs during an Activity, including those that result in accident, injury or death of: - any Participant (including where the incident occurred while the Participant was travelling to or from an Activity) - any Personnel involved in the delivery or supervision of the Activity - members of the general public.
+Work Health and Safety content: As outlined in the Insurance Reader's Guide, if an incident results in the death or serious injury of a Participant, the Supervisor must immediately notify the work health and safety regulator of the incident in accordance with laws of the relevant state or territory.

+The Trial Provider must notify, as outlined in the Insurance Reader's Guide, within 24 hours, and as soon as possible, of any incident and/or near miss that occurs during an Activity, (including in respect of Participant Sourced Voluntary Work where the Provider becomes aware of such an incident), including those that result in accident, injury or death of:

+- any Participant (including where the incident occurred while the Participant was travelling to or from an Activity) - any Personnel involved in the delivery or supervision of the Activity - members of the general public.